dangernoodle-io/dangernoodle-io-build-pom/README.md

 #### Surefire Tests

-Mockito now requires the use of a java agent for instrumentation.
-Use the `maven-dependency-plugin` to grab it's jar location which is automatically added to the `surefire` command line.
+Mockito, Byte Buddy and others need to be explicitly added as a java agent for instrumentation.
+Use the `maven-dependency-plugin` to grab it's jar location and add it to the `argLine`.

 ```xml